Effective Leaders Focus on Well-Being to Increase Productivity

 Allow time to disconnect outside of work.

 The McKinsey Quarterly asserts that “always-on, multitasking work environments are killing productivity, dampening creativity, and making us unhappy.”
 The “always on” state of mind, is dangerous because it fails to take recovery time into account.
-Even the best athletes require rest.
+Even the best athletes (*especially* the best athletes) require rest.

 Be intentional about when you expect team members (and yourself) to engage in the office or digitally, and be intentional and explicit about when not to engage.
 No emails after 8 PM or on weekends, for example.